Communication-Forensics-Lab/harmful-content-detection/data/c2a/readme.md

 # Call to Action

-This subdirectory contains the data for the first subtask of the shared task on "Harmful Content Detection in Social Media" in the context of Germeval 2025: the binary detection of Call2Action.
+This subdirectory contains the data for the first subtask of the shared task on "Harmful Content Detection in Social Media" in the context of Germeval 2025: the **binary detection of Call2Action**.

 ## Data annotation

-The data set contains the majority decision of the three annotators regarding whether a tweet represents a call to action (true) or not (false).
+The data set contains all tweets for which there was a majority decision among the four annotators as to whether or not a tweet was a call to action (true) or not (false).
 A call to action is understood to be, based on the definition of the [Oxford Dictionaries](https://www.oxfordlearnersdictionaries.com/definition/english/call-to-action), an order or request for a specific action or behaviour.
 The behaviour that a call to action encourages or incites may but does not have to be, criminally relevant.
 For example, it may also be a call for a demonstration or political campaign such as distributing leaflets.

 ## Origin and structure of the data